mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 quantity speed2 = 60 * km / h;
 ```

-In case a complex derived unit is used a lot in the project, a user can quickly provide a nicely
+In case a complex derived unit is used a lot in the project, for convenience, a user can quickly
-named wrapper for it with:
+provide a nicely named wrapper for it with:

 ```cpp
 constexpr auto kmph = si::kilo<si::metre> / non_si::hour;